NQMVD/NQMVD/README.md

 # Welcome to my Repos!

-I don't know what to write here really so here is a list of useful Links:
+I don't know what to write here really so here is a list of useful Links (mostly used by my self):

 - Cheatsheets:
   - [Learn X in Y mins](https://learnxinyminutes.com/)